Mungo Rainforest walk

 The area’s highest recorded rainfall in one day

-Picnic tables, barbecues and toilet facilities are available at Mungo Brush campground, where this track starts.
+There are picnic tables, barbecues and toilet facilities at Mungo Brush campground, where this track starts.
 The toilets at the campground are accessible.

 Maps and downloads